 The idea is to have business disputes handled by a small number of judges who are both (a) focused on business issues, rather than juggling a variety of family law or criminal law matters, and (b) using special rules and procedures designed to speed up the resolution of each case.

-Commercial Court judges are encouraged to be very active and involved in managing deadlines, keeping close tabs on the progress of discovery (the exchange of facts) and making themselves available on short notice for hearings to keep things moving along.
-Judges are also encouraged to engage outside experts to serve, if the parties agree, as “Masters” for a particular case.
+Commercial Court judges are encouraged to be very active and involved in managing deadlines, keeping close tabs on the progress of discovery (the exchange of facts), and making themselves available on short notice for hearings to keep things moving along.
+Judges are also encouraged to engage outside experts to serve, if the parties agree, like “Masters” for a particular case.
 Commercial Court Masters can handle day-to-day issues that may arise regarding discovery, accounting, computer discovery, or other technical issues.

 What kinds of disputes qualify for Commercial Court?
-Only cases that were filed after June 1, 2016, involve businesses or business owners on both sides, and involve a contract dispute, non-compete agreement, trade secrets, sales transaction, franchise agreement, ownership/control of a business, or similar business disputes.
+Only cases that were filed after June 1, 2016, involve businesses or business owners on both sides and involve a contract dispute, non-compete agreement, trade secrets, sales transaction, franchise agreement, ownership/control of a business, or similar business disputes.

 The primary goal is to speed things up.
 Studies confirm what every business manager knows: the longer a case drags on, the more is spent in legal fees.
 Given that most business disputes are ultimately settled at mediation or through negotiation, the idea is to get there faster.
 If you speed up discovery, decision-makers on both sides can more quickly understand all of the facts and then evaluate and resolve the case.